 All sound equipment is working properly, bag batteries charged, re-chargeable batteries charged and accounted for, boompole working, wireless all working correctly.

-Create and maintain a list of equipment repairs, drop off and pick up equipment to be repaired, verify repairs.
+Create and maintain a list of equipment repairs, drop-off and pick-up equipment to be repaired, verify repairs.

 Maintain and organized equipment locations in addition to the locked up closet.